1996 Nigerien coup d'état: Background

 On 27 March 1993, Niger's first democratic presidential elections were held under a constitutional inspired by the that of the French Fifth Republic.
 Mahamane Ousmane was elected President of the Republic with 55.42% of the vote against Mamadou Tandja, the leader of the National Movement for the Development of Society (MNSD).
 During his presidency, Ousmane was confronted by social and economic crises, as well as a Tuareg rebellion.
 He signed a peace treaty with the Tuaregs on 24 April 1995.
-However, following a reversal of alliances, Ousmane found himself in a minority position in the Nigerian Parliament.
+However, following a reversal of alliances, Ousmane found himself in a minority position in the Nigerien Parliament.
 He called for early legislative elections in February 1995, which were won by the MNSD, the main opposition party.
 A confidant of Mamadou Tandja, Hama Amadou, became prime minister under a cohabitation with president Ousmane, giving way to a complex political situation in a still yet nascent democracy.

 The conflict between the president and the prime minister paralyzed the country for almost one year, while the economic situation was already catastrophic following a stalemate in negotiations with financial backers due to political instability, falling prices for Niger's only export, uranium, and a depreciation of the Nigerian naira that cancelled out the effect of the CFA franc's devaluation.
 Additionally, an epidemic of meningitis in 1995 further compounded the dire situation, with a largely inadequate response from Niger's public health authorities.

 At the head of the Niger Armed Forces' general staff was Ibrahim Baré Maïnassara, a paratrooper officer who had participated in Seyni Kountché's 1974 coup d'état that deposed Niger's first president, Hamani Diori.
 After the coup, Baré Maïnassara remained in constant close proximity to Niger's ruling circles.
-As an ex military attaché and ambassador in Paris, he was also well known to Niger's former colonial ruler, France, a country whose influence has remained decisive.
+As an ex military attaché and ambassador in Paris, he was also well known to Niger's former colonial ruler, France, a country whose influence and control has remained decisive.
 Baré Maïnassara threatened Ousmane with military intervention for the first time in 1995, and a short-lived compromise was stricken.
 However, after only a few weeks, tensions reached new heights, leading Ousmane to threaten to dissolve the National Assembly and the parliamentary majority in turn threatening to impeach Ousmane.

 Events

-On the afternoon of 27 January, 1996, the army, commanded by colonel Baré Maïnassara, entered into action by imprisoning the three highest ranking members of the government and suspending political parties.
+On the afternoon of 27 January 1996, the army, commanded by colonel Baré Maïnassara, entered into action by imprisoning the three highest ranking members of the government and suspending political parties.
 Several soldiers and members of the presidential guard were killed during the combat.
 The leadership of Niger was subsequently given to a twelve-member Council of National Safety with Baré Maïnassara assuming its leadership role.